alphagov/verify-local-matching-service-example/README.md

 ### Configuration

-You can configure the local matching service using environment variables or command line arguments.
+You can configure the local matching service using environment variables or Command Line arguments.

 **Environment variables**